 1. What is a DSAR?

-A Data Subject Access Request (DSAR) is a legal right under data protection regulations like GDPR and CCPA that allows individuals to request a copy of all personal data an organization holds about them.
-This includes emails, documents, chat messages, calendar entries, and any other information that can identify them.
+A legal right under GDPR, CCPA, and equivalent privacy regulations that allows individuals to request a copy of all personal data an organisation holds about them — emails, documents, chat messages, calendar entries, and any other identifying information.

 2. Who can make a DSAR?

-Anyone whose personal data your organization processes can make a DSAR.
-This includes current and former employees, customers, contractors, vendors, or any individual whose information you store in Google Workspace.
+Anyone whose personal data you process: current and former employees, customers, contractors, vendors, or any individual whose information is stored in your Google Workspace domain.

-4. Do I have to verify the person’s identity?
+4. Do I need to verify the person’s identity?

-5. What format should I provide the data in?
+5. What format should the data be in?

-6. What if the request includes data about other people?
+6. What if the data includes information about other people?

 7. What happens if I miss the deadline?